Panxj/SqueezeNet/README.md

 #### caffe2paddle
 To train simply and quickly, we first transfor the [caffe](http://caffe.berkeleyvision.org/)-style parameters into ones can be used in [PaddlePaddle](http://www.paddlepaddle.org/) as the pretrained model and then we literaly `finetune` the model.
 We perfome the parameter conversion according to the method described [here](https://github.com/PaddlePaddle/models/tree/develop/image_classification/caffe2paddle).
+In `train.py`, we set the parameters converted from caffe into the paddle model as the initial value as followed:
 ```python
 #Load pre-trained params
 if args.model is not None: